This blog may contain affiliate links. Read our disclosure policy for more info.

 While there are lots of waterfalls around, they can be hard to find on your own (or on private land) and get to – especially in Jaco!
 Even I, an avid waterfall finder, decided to join a tour in Jaco.
 The best tour to experience it all is this 10 Hidden Waterfalls experience.

 This tour includes a professional guide who will help you see 10 different waterfalls throughout the Las Monas Rainforest.
-After the initial 15 minute hike, expect to see a new waterfall every 150-300 feet!
+After the initial 15 minute hike, expect to see a new waterfall every 150 to 300 feet (91 m)!
 You’ll also get the chance to swim in natural pools and jump from the top of a waterfall.
 It’s such a fun experience that makes you feel rejuvenated and in touch with nature.